rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 VmxRestoreState ENDP
 ```

-In the above function, first, we remove the Shadow Space and restore the registers state.
-When we return to **RunOnProcessor**, it's time to lower the IRQL.
+In the above function, first, we remove the **Shadow Space** and restore the registers state.

+When we return to `RunOnProcessor`, it's time to lower the IRQL.

-This function will be called many times (based on your logical cores count), and eventually, all of your cores are under VMX operation, and now you are in **VMX non-root operation**.
+This function will be called many times (based on our logical cores count), and eventually, all of our cores are under VMX operation, and now we are in the **VMX non-root operation**.

-## Changing the User-mode App
+## Changing the User-Mode App

-Based on the above assumptions, we have to make some trivial changes to our user-mode application so after loading the driver, it can be used to notify kernel-mode code to start and end of loading the hypervisor.
+Based on the above assumptions, we have to make some trivial changes in our user-mode application so after loading the driver, it can be used to notify kernel-mode code to start and finally end of loading the hypervisor.

 ### Getting a handle using CreateFile

-After some checks for the vendor and presence of hypervisor, now we have to call **DrvCreate**, and it's through the **CreateFile** user-mode function.
+After some checks for the vendor and presence of hypervisor, now we have to call `DrvCreate` from the kernel-mode, and it's through the `CreateFile` user-mode function.

 ```
     HANDLE Handle = CreateFile("\\\\.\\MyHypervisorDevice",